nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 {% caution title="Test environment domain" %}

 The assigned subdomain for your [test environment]({{base.url}}/getting-started/integration-testing#the-test-sandbox-environment) is of the form `xxxx.test-app-link` and must be configured separately.
+Branch automatically handles HTTPS traffic for custom subdomains and root domains.
+Branch will acquire the necessary SSL certificate if you follow the simple setup instructions below.
+Branch will also automatically renew the certificates when needed.

 {% endcaution %}